Alternative Treatments and Therapies for Back Pain in Brighton, Hove, Portslade & Sussex

 Jack Stern, Renowned Spinal Neurosurgeon

-Back pain is often prevented or helped by working on improving movement and carrying ourselves well (sitting, standing, bending, lifting, etc).
-The way you use your back affects the way it functions and so by using your back well you are less likely to cause strain and pain.
+Back pain can be prevented or helped by moving and carrying yourself well (sitting, standing, bending, lifting, etc).
+The way you use your back affects the way it functions and using it well is less likely to cause strain and pain.

-The Medical Research Council & NHS funded trial (BMJ 19 Aug 2008) showed the Alexander Technique provides long term benefit for back pain sufferers.
+The Medical Research Council & NHS funded large scale randomised trial (BMJ 19 Aug 2008) showed the Alexander Technique provides long term benefit for back pain sufferers.

 24 AT lessons led to a reduction from 21 days a month in pain to 3 days a month and to an improvement in functioning and quality of life.